MVP and Cy Young watch: Is Aaron Judge the clear front-runner in the AL?

 Chris Sale, Red Sox

-In a season in which anyone and everyone is hitting the ball out of the ballpark, Sale has given up only nine home runs in 120 2/3 innings.
-He has given up a home run to 1.9 percent of the hitters he has faced, which ranks third out of the 74 pitchers in the majors who have qualified for the ERA title, behind Michael Fulmer (1.4 percent) and Lance McCullers Jr. (1.7 percent).
+In a season where anyone and everyone is hitting the ball out of the ballpark, Sale has given up only nine home runs in 120 2/3 innings.
+He has given up a home run to 1.9 percent of the hitters he has faced, which ranks third out of the 74 pitchers in the majors who have qualified for the ERA title.
+He trails only Michael Fulmer (1.4 percent) and Lance McCullers Jr. (1.7 percent).
 Last season, Sale gave up 27 home runs and ranked 37th at 3 percent.
 A 1 percent change is a big one in this case.

 Jason Vargas, Kansas City Royals

-Vargas might have been due for a bit of a drop-off, but Wednesday's start notwithstanding, he has been ace-caliber and done so without the strikeouts, relying on getting hitters out with runners in scoring position and his outfield defense to drive his success.
+Vargas might have been due for a bit of a drop-off, but Wednesday's start notwithstanding, he has been ace-caliber and done so without the strikeouts.
+Instead, he has relied on retiring hitters with runners in scoring position, as well as his outfield defense, to drive his success.

-Regarding the latter, the out rate he's getting on balls hit in the air ranks in the top 15 in the majors.
-It also helps that he has walked barely more than two per nine innings.
+Regarding the latter, the out rate he's getting on balls hit in the air ranks among the top 15 in the majors.
+It also helps that he has walked barely more than two batters per nine innings.

 Corey Kluber, Indians